TimDaub/react-envelope-graph/README.md

 Help is very much appreciated.
 I'll try to handle PRs as fast as I can.
 Below is a list of the current limitations:

-- [ ] It's difficult to get the adjusted ADSR values from a parent component.
-Ideally they come in a seconds format or something similar.
 - [ ] The `ya` value cannot be set via dragging
-- [ ] The component's size can only be adjusted relatively to other content but not absolutely .e.g via `px`
 - [ ] Touch listeners are not yet implemented
-- [ ] `xr` can only be resized on large view ports
-- [ ] Because of emToPx, values become unreliable for other view ports than my macbook :/

 ## License